trhallam/segysak/docs/index.rst

 Significant contributions during the hackathon were made by Steve Purves, Gijs Straathof, Fabio Contreras and Alessandro Amato del Monte.

+Significant updates were made at Transform 2021.
+Multiple new and advanced examples were released.
+A 2 hour video tutorial and notebook as a demonstration of key functionality and an introduction to Xarry for seismic applications streamed.
+Experimental ZGY support was introduced.

 License
 -------